Body cam video: Residents hold burglary suspect at gunpoint in Wayne County

 WEST SALEM, Ohio (WJW)-- A burglar who used a pitchfork to break into several homes found himself looking down the barrel of a gun.

-A deputy from the Wayne County Sheriff's Office was called to a rural area outside of West Salem, where two homeowners were holding a suspect a gunpoint.
+A deputy from the Wayne County Sheriff's Office was called to a rural area outside of West Salem, where two homeowners were holding a suspect at gunpoint.

 "He took the damn pitchfork, busted my storm door lock, busted that out.
 There's four holes in my door," the one man said.

 The man, 37-year-old Michael Hooser, can be heard on video telling the deputy he "might" have a handgun in his pocket.
-According to the police report, his pockets were full of items he stolen during the break-ins.
+According to the police report, his pockets were full of items he stole during the break-ins, as well as a gun.

 Hooser was taken to the Wayne County Jail and is being held on $150,000 bond.